Ask AI

 Customize asset definition metadata for Sigma assets#

-By default, Dagster will generate asset keys for each Sigma asset based on its type and name and populate default metadata.
+By default, Dagster will generate asset specs for each Sigma asset based on its type, and populate default metadata.
 You can further customize asset properties by passing a custom DagsterSigmaTranslator subclass to the undefined.load_sigma_asset_specs function.
-This subclass can implement methods to customize the asset keys or specs for each Sigma asset type.
+This subclass can implement methods to customize the asset specs for each Sigma asset type.

 from dagster_sigma import (